GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/declare_permissions/index.md

 : Contains items from a list of [known strings](#permissions).
 Changes may trigger a [warning](#warnings).

 [`"optional_permissions"`][api-perms]
-: These permissions are granted by the user at runtime, instead of in advance. <!--should this be "instead of at install time"?-->
+: Granted by the user at runtime, instead of at install time.

 [`"content_scripts.matches"`][doc-cs-static]
 : Contains one or more [match patterns][doc-match] that allows content scripts to inject into one or more hosts.
 Changes may trigger a [warning](#warnings).